martehvi/codepub-container-workshop/03-load-balancer/README.md

 <details>
 <summary>Hint 💡</summary>

-Nginx is running on `localhost:8003`, and th
+Nginx is running on `localhost:8003`, and the endpoint is the same.
+The frontend logic that needs changing is in `App.tsx`
 </details>

 **Add redirecting between two different frontends from the same server:**